opentracing/specification/rfc/trace_identifiers.md

 Internally, tracers do not always use strings to represent their identifiers.
 So there is a conversion cost when using these accessors.

 While a single allocation may be inevitable, exposing accessors in additional formats could be done to prevent double allocations while formatting the identifiers.
 For example, converting from a tracer’s native format to a string may trigger an allocation.
 If there are many systems which want to consume the identifier in a format which requires an allocation when converting from a string, a second allocation could occur.

+## Restrictions on Length and Formatting
+There may be some advantage in specifying a maximum length for an identifier, or restricting on the available character set.
+However, it is currently not clear what the correct value for these limits should be, or which use cases would benefit from applying them.